SinaDashti/selenium/README.md

 # selenium

 The idea of this project is to write a more clean code, that I have already used during my thesis.
-Then I tried to make it more functional by using *OOP* and *Page Object Model*.
+Then I tried to make it better by using *OOP* and *Page Object Model*.
 The user can give as an input, the number of repetitions and also the server for the test.

 ## Usage